sveltejs/svelte/site/content/blog/2021-03-01-whats-new-in-svelte-march-2021.md

 ## New from `sveltejs/language-tools`

 - TypeScript's control flow pattern now works (as of TS 4.2) as of VS Code Svelte extension version 104.4.4 and `svelte-check` version 1.1.36.
-- For language server clients tha don't support `digChangeWatchedFiles`, a fallback file watcher will beu sed instead
+- For language server clients that don't support `didChangeWatchedFiles`, a fallback file watcher will be used instead
 - svelte-check 1.1.33 / extension version 104.4.0 introduced new highlighting rules for reactive statements, store accessors and element directives (likme `bind:` and `class:`)
 - HTML tags can now be renamed at the same time
 - Mustache tags parsing is now more robust and won't throw as many errors